Osorkon21/Bossfall/Bossfall ReadMe.txt

     CHARACTER CREATION:

-        - Custom classes by default gain 20 HP per level.
-Only applies to new characters.
+        - Most new characters gain 20 HP per level by default and they all start with Steel weapons rather than Iron.

     COMBAT: